 As I continue to listen to the remainder of the audiobook, I’m looking forward to learning more about Spinoza’s conception of God, because while I can relate in many ways to his pantheism, I don’t yet feel I fully understand the way in which he views God’s relationship with the unfolding events of reality.

 What are your views on pantheism and the quotations from Spinoza presented above?
 Feel free to leave a comment below.
-For a deep-dive into the subject of the absolute sovereignty of God, I invite you to check out my book God’s Grand Game: Divine Sovereignty and the Cosmic Playground which is available as an eBook, paperback, or hardcover.
+For a deep-dive into the subject of the absolute sovereignty of God, I invite you to read my book God’s Grand Game: Divine Sovereignty and the Cosmic Playground which is available in eBook, paperback, and hardcover editions.
 Visit my Books page for further information.